 Keeping on the defensive

-In order to play good defense, remember to always return to the readiness position after a shot.
-This prepares you to move in any direction in order to return your opponent’s shot.
+To play good defense, remember to always return to the readiness position after a shot.
+This prepares you to move in any direction to return your opponent’s shot.
 Return the shuttlecock all over the court to keep your opponent running.

 With a few tips and techniques, greatly improve your badminton game.
 Remember these important shots and stances to get on your way to badminton fame.